-A1: Everything which is in materialistic form today came in existence at some point of time and may also end at some time.
-But time is a concept and an abstract quantity inside which events happen and time itself has neither a boundary nor a start or end.
+Everything which is in a materialistic form today came in existence at some point of time and may also end at some time.
+Time, though, is a concept and an abstract quantity inside which events happen and time itself has neither a boundary nor a start or end.
 It carries everything with it.
 We simply feel it changing due to the planetary and other movements in the universe.

-A2: No. It is only shown in Sci-Fi movies for entertainment.
-Neither we can go back in time nor can jump into the future.
+No. It is only shown in Sci-Fi movies for entertainment.
+Neither can we go back in time nor can we jump into the future.
 Both are inaccessible.
-We can only live in the present which is moving ahead in a fixed pace.
+We can only live in the present which is moving ahead at a fixed pace.

-Q3: Why we feel sometimes time as moving faster or sometimes moving as slower?
+Q3: Why we feel sometimes that time is moving faster or sometimes moving slower?

-A3: Time moves in a fixed and steady pace.
-It is only our mental status and mindset that it feels it like that in some situation.
-When less amount of time is available in hand for commencing of an activity we would psychologically feel that it is moving ahead faster but in a lazy afternoon when there is nothing to do we see to the clock every 5 minutes as why it is moving so slow.
+Time moves at a fixed and steady pace.
+It is only our mental status and mindset that it feels like that in some situations.
+When less amount of time is available in hand for commencing of activity we would psychologically feel that it is moving ahead faster, but on a lazy afternoon when there is nothing to do we see to the clock every 5 minutes as to why it is moving so slow.

 Wonderful write-up on time.
 The next extension of it could be to include space-time relation and it's manifestation in the human life.

 A very well written thought-provoking article on understanding the basics of time.
 Time is indeed a mystery!